 In a medium bowl, whisk together flour, baking powder, baking soda, salt, and cinnamon.
 Set aside.

-In a large bowl, cream softened butter, granulated sugar, and brown sugar with an electric mixer until light and fluffy, about 2–3 minutes.
+In a large bowl, cream softened butter, granulated sugar, and brown sugar with an electric mixer or stand mixer with a paddle attachment until light and fluffy, about 2–3 minutes.

 Beat in egg yolks one at a time, then add vanilla extract.
 Mix until smooth.